hashicorp/vault/website/source/intro/getting-started/secret-backends.html.md

 ---
 layout: "intro"
-page_title: "Secret Backends - Getting Started"
+page_title: "Secrets Engines - Getting Started"
 sidebar_current: "gettingstarted-secretbackends"
 description: |-
-  Secret backends are what create, read, update, and delete secrets.
+  secrets engines are what create, read, update, and delete secrets.
 ---

-# Secret Backends
+# Secrets Engines

 Previously, we saw how to read and write arbitrary secrets to Vault.
 To do this, we used the `secret/` prefix.
 This prefix specifies which